 In this article, leading Seattle search engine optimization company, Verti Group International a.k.a.
 SEO Seattle® (VGISEO) shares tips and techniques for writing the best SEO content when trying to rank content on the first page of the most relevant search engine results.

 Let’s begin with a detailed look at what much of the SEO community labels as one of the most critical SEO elements when supporting a web page getting displayed on first-page search results – the title tag.
 Title tags show on most search engine result pages as the blue bolded and clickable headlines displayed in each of the individual search results.
 Title tags are important for usability, SEO, and social sharing.
 Titles also give both users and search engine bots insight into the linked content.
-Simply, title tags are an important SEO element that supports the respective digital content displaying at the top of the most relevant first-page search results.
+Simply, title tags are an important SEO element that supports the respective digital content displayed at the top of the most relevant first-page search results.

 The number of characters to use in an optimized title is also something you need to consider.
 While many search engines will display the first 60 to 70 characters of a title tag, VGISEO recommends that you try and limit your title to 55 characters.
-If needing to be more precise about how the title will display in the search results, we recommend conducting a search using the most relevant search query on Google or other targeted search engine and then counting the actual maximum number of characters displayed in the titles which can be found on the first page of the search results.
+If needing to be more precise about how the title will display in the search results, we recommend conducting a search using the most relevant search query on Google or another targeted search engine and then counting the actual maximum number of characters displayed in the titles which can be found on the first page of the search results.

 It is a good idea to also keep in mind that using fewer characters in a title tag is best.
 The more words you use in a title, the higher the risk you run of diluting the title’s main keywords.
 For example, “SEO Writing Tips – How to Write SEO Content” is better used than “Great SEO Writing Tips and How to Write Better SEO’ed Content.”

 One more important share is that Google, the world’s largest and most used search engine, recommends branding your titles.
 That said, you will sometimes find including your brand in the title will result in using excessive characters beyond the VGISEO recommended limit of 55 characters.
 It becomes necessary at times to support the need for branding content, and it is best to brand as close to the very beginning of the associated page description.
 For example, we found it necessary to brand the content of this page by adding our brand, “Verti Group International a.k.a.
 SEO Seattle®” to the description tag.
-We simply did not have room to include our brand in the title and used the page description tag to display our brand and clearly provide authorship to the bots and users.
+We simply did not have room to include our brand in the title and used the page description tag to display our brand and provide authorship to the bots and users.

 As a seasoned SEO company, we can assure you that the branding of your authored digital content has become an essential part of the content found ranking at the top of online search engines.
 This is better understood when considering the amount of “fake news” and incorrect information still being uploaded to the Internet.
 Authorship and branding should be given serious consideration and will help to provide confidence in your content by both bots and users.